Modern History / Gandhian Movement

-Boycott of Titles - Mahatma Gandhi gave back his Kaiser-e-Hind that he got it from the British in South Africa.
-It has to be noted that Rabindranath
+- Boycott of Titles - Mahatma Gandhi gave back his Kaiser-e-Hind that he got it from the British in South Africa.
+It has to be noted here

 a police station was burnt and 22 policemen died.
-With this incident, Gandhiji suspended the Movement.
+With this incident, Gandhiji suspended the Non Cooperation Movement.

 Impact of Non Cooperation Movement

 - The British authorities were in complete surprise by the revolt because of the participation by all sections of the society including the masses.
 Anti-British feeling was heightened among the people.
 Public lost faith in the Government.